COVID-19 Vaccines For Kids Ages 5 to 11 With Diabetes: What to Know

 What about kids ages four and under?

-In September, Pfizer CEO Albert Bourla said to expect data on the COVID-19 vaccine for ages two to four “before the end of the year.”
-The company is also currently running trials for ages six months to two years, but have not yet announced an expected timeline for this age group.
+In September, Pfizer CEO Albert Bourla said to expect data on the COVID-19 vaccine for ages 2 to 4 “before the end of the year.”
+The company is also currently running trials for ages 6 months to 2 years, but have not yet announced an expected timeline for this age group.
 Until then, continue practicing proven safety measures in your family to keep your children and others healthy.

 What should I do if my child gets COVID-19 while waiting to be able to get the vaccine?

 While most children who do contract COVID-19 do not experience severe symptoms or outcomes from the disease, it is important to remain vigilant and seek help if symptoms begin to get severe, blood sugar levels start to get unmanageable, or ketones are persistent.
-Remember that ketones can be in the system and DKA (diabetic ketoacidosis) can happen even if blood sugar levels appear normal.
+Remember that ketones can be in the system and diabetic ketoacidosis (DKA) can happen even if blood sugar levels appear normal.